Bill Lawry: Sacking

 The following season, Lawry continued playing for Victoria, leaving himself available for an international recall.
 He scored 116 not out against Western Australia and added four further fifties, three against South Australia.
 He added his only limited-overs century during the summer, scoring 108 not out in a win over South Australia.
 He totalled 488 runs at 44.36 for the first-class season, but was not recalled to the Test team during the summer.
 Neither was Lawry recalled for the 1972 tour of England, and in his absence Australia was unable to find a reliable opening partnership.
 Australia's opening stand exceeded 24 only once in the Test series.

-He retired at the end of the 1971–72 season, bowing out of the sport with a three-wicket win over South Australia.
+Lawry retired from first class cricket at the end of the 1971–72 season, bowing out with a three-wicket win over South Australia.
+He played a further three seasons of district cricket, crossing after 19 seasons with Northcote to the wealthier St Kilda Cricket Club; as captain-coach from 1972–73 to 1974–75, he earned $3000 per year to supplement his lost international cricket income, before retiring altogether.

 Playing style

 When Australia batted, Lawry, their stumbling-block-extraordinary, took root, and in an interminable left-handed stand with Cowper effectively droused English prospects.
 When this relentless fellow, having reached his sixth Test hundred against England, at length took a liberty he had made 592 runs in the Tests, average 84, the highest aggregate since Bradman's in 1946–47: not only that, he had scored 979 against M. J. K. Smith's side since they landed in Perth, and had occupied the crease for forty-one and a half hours.
 There was a gayer side to Lawry as we had seen at Adelaide—but he didn't let it obtrude too often.
 He just kept that long, sharp nose religiously over the ball, accumulating at his own deliberate gait, and in particular tucking everything away off his pads whenever the English bowlers bowled there, as all too often they did.